 Your body is SO much more than just an image.
-More than a size.
+It’s more than a size.
 More than a number on the scale.
 Many women (myself included) tend to get caught up on these things.
 We’re only human.

-Think of it this way, your body literally CREATED A LIFE.
+Think of it this way: your body CREATED A LIFE.
 That’s something to be proud of!
 It should be celebrated, not mourned.
-Sure you might not look the same as you did before birth or before pregnancy, but I like to think we actually look better!
+Sure, you might not look the same as before birth or pregnancy, but I like to think we actually look better!

-As time goes on and the timing is right, then you can embark on your physical appearance if you’d like, but don’t rush into something because you feel pressured to do so.
+As time passes and the timing is right, you can embark on your physical appearance if you’d like but don’t rush into something because you feel pressured to do so.
 You’re beautiful as you are and as you choose to be.

 How Giving Birth Made Me Love My Body

-I’ve learned to appreciate my body through all its stages as you can see.
+As you can see, I’ve learned to appreciate my body through all its stages.
 I admire its strengths in times I felt I couldn’t be strong.
 I value it more than a number on the scale or a clothing size.
 Most importantly, I feel confident and proud of all my body has done for me through pregnancy, birth, and beyond!

-So next time you find yourself filling with self-doubts about your body, I challenge you to celebrate all that your body has done for you instead!
-Choose to remember how giving birth can help you love your body too!
+So next time you find yourself filling up with self-doubts about your body, I challenge you to celebrate all your body has done for you instead!
+Choose to remember how giving birth can help you love your body, too!